View a markdown version of this page

 messages[].content Text content of the message Plain string

-metadata Free-form information to aid grading Object; optional fields passed from training data
+metadata Free-form information to aid grading Object; optional fields passed through from your dataset

 Output fields